offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    Narrowing conversions may be implicit during object initialization.
 To erroneous cases of narrowing, use braced initialization to force the compiler to generate a warning.

  * `{bm} constant expression` - A function that gets evaluated at compile-time, such that at run-time any invocation of it simply returns the result computed at compile-time.
-Constant expressions are represented as functions prefixed with the `constexpr` keyword.
+Constant expressions are represented as functions prefixed with `constexpr`.

+ * `{bm} immediate function` - A function that gets evaluated at compile-time and must produce a compile-time constant.
+Immediate functions expressions are represented as functions prefixed with `consteval`.

  * `{bm} literal type` - A type that's usable in a constant expression (for parameters and return), meaning that objects of this type can have a value that's knowable at compile-time.